 Tramping through a collage of browned and yellowed tulip poplar leaves on my way to the front door today I realized I have absolutely no desire or plans to sweep them up.
-They symbolize the end of a busy season and a beautifully gentle month ahead, and contribute to the earthy fragrance I’m starting to pick up in the early mornings and early evenings.
+Though they are testament to a very dry summer in my part of the Mid-Atlantic, they also symbolize the end of a busy season and a beautifully gentle month ahead; and contribute to the earthy fragrance I’m just starting to pick up in the early mornings and early evenings.

-This September is particularly delicious as I will be home for most of it, having set aside the month (and schedule) to travel abroad, and then deciding what I really needed was time to play and work at home.
+This September is particularly delicious as I will be home for most of it.
 This is my chance to tweak the garden, make plans for next year and catch up on writing projects.

 Meanwhile, a short, precious month needs to be made the most of.
 September gives us a chance to miss the summer before it’s gone — an opportunity to come back to our gardens and reconnect before they melt away into true autumn.